d3smondwong/pickleball_video_player_ball_tracker/README.md

     `mini-court`: Draw a mini pickleball court on the frames

-    `Coordinate conversion`: Use a homography matrix to map the ball to pixels on the mini-court from real-world perspective and court keypoints perspective transformation to calculate players position on the mini-court.
+    `Coordinate conversion`: Use a homography matrix to map the ball to pixels on the mini-court from real-world perspective and court keypoints distance to calculate players position on the mini-court.

 5. Video Output